 The better your hardware, the longer they wait to replace it — so retention lives between upgrades.

-SocialHub.AI turns device registrations, accessory adds, and service subscriptions into one ownership profile, then lets AI agents hold the relationship through the long upgrade gap and arrive at the next replacement window first.
+SocialHub.AI unifies device registrations, accessory adds, protection plans, and service subscriptions into one live ownership profile (One ID), then lets AI agents hold the relationship through the long upgrade gap and arrive at the next replacement window first.

 How SocialHub.AI helps consumer electronics brands

-Unify device model, warranty registration, accessory adds, and support subscriptions into one ownership profile.
+Unify device model, warranty and protection-plan registration, accessory adds, and support subscriptions into one live ownership profile (One ID) that every AI agent reads through a governed semantic layer, never raw tables.

-Built for big-box electronics retail and brand-direct alike — national strategy with store-level support touchpoints, on top of your existing commerce and membership stack.
+Built for big-box electronics retail and brand-direct alike — national strategy with store-level support touchpoints, running on top of your existing commerce, membership, and service stack via API connectors.

 In consumer electronics, the retention battlefield has moved off hardware repeat and into the multi-year upgrade gap.